 There is a tension between the ICO's requirement to retain data only for as long as required versus the longevity of pension schemes.
 Our advice has been to retain data for 15 years, which is the longstop for a possible claim to be brought against trustees eg 15 years after a member has transferred benefits out of a scheme.
 Some trustees have decided to retain data for longer.

-Check this and have you moved to a new platform or are you sharing data with new organisations?
+Check this.
+Have you moved to a new platform or are you sharing data with new organisations?
 Ensure your register is kept up to date.

 Check that your data breach log is up to date and review it for any ways that behaviours and actions can be changed, to reduce the number of breaches